cm-amaya/udacity_de_nd_capstone/README.md

 - Feature contribution analysis on what makes a video more prompt to be popular.
 - YouTube video classification based on title.

+To obtained the data, run the bash script `download_data.sh` after installing the libraries in `requirements.txt`.

 ### Step 2: Explore and Assess the Data

 I decided to do an exploratory data analysis using Pandas Profiling library, some of the problems that were found in the source data are the following: